vishvAsa/vedAH/meta/articles/keith/3_VEDIC_RITUAL/20_THE_SACRIFICES_OF_THE_CRAUTA_RITUAL/05_The_Four-month_or_Seasonal_Sacrifices.md

 1 [H.0.8.
 32]

 two figures Hubert and Mauss (Année sociol. ii.
-111) adopt the view that they represent the spirit of barley as ferti- lizing and fertilized, which is eaten in the rite, and that the ram is Varuna visible', but this is quite impossible, or a mere mistranslation of CB. ii.
+111) adopt the view that they represent the spirit of barley as fertilizing and fertilized, which is eaten in the rite, and that the ram is Varuna visible', but this is quite impossible, or a mere mistranslation of CB. ii.
 5. 2.
 16.

 322